What Does A Broker Do For You?

-Brokers arrange transactions between a buyer and seller.
+Brokers intermediate transactions between a buyer and a seller.
 They receive a commission after the deal is executed (though, sometimes, they choose to reduce or even eliminate commission fees for certain trading products).
-Brokers are necessary because securities exchanges will only accept orders from exchange members.
-Brokers are exchange members who complete your order on your behalf.
-However, a good broker won’t just be an intermediary.
-They should also perform other services, including research and data.

-While the broker is an intermediary, that isn’t its only job.
-A good broker will provide you with research, data, and trading tools to will help you determine which trades to make or avoid.
+Research & Marketing: While the broker is an intermediary by definition, it can do much more than that.
+A good broker will provide you with research, data, and trading tools that will help you determine which trades to make or avoid.
 Some brokers assemble their data using multiple sources, while others generate their own research, commentary, and advice.
-The best brokers are those who source from as many locations as possible, yet still have the ability to generate their own research.
+The best brokers are those who source from as many locations as possible yet still have the ability to generate their own research.

 When looking for a broker, you want to make sure that you take into account fees and commissions, user experience, customer support, and product variety.
 Though this list is far from exhaustive, it will put you on the right path to selecting the best broker for you.

-When we say, “user experience,” we mean a glitch-free, smooth-running system.
+User Experience: When we say “user experience,” we mean a glitch-free, smooth-running system.
 You don’t want to be spending hours hunched over your laptop in frustration because the downloadable platform isn’t working.
 User experience should run smoothly, and your broker should make your day more convenient, not less.

 As aforementioned and further discussed in the individual reviews, brokers are multifaceted.
 Each broker has its pros and cons.
 However, there are some things that are nonnegotiable, such as transparency and regulation.